-The movie is a terrifying, yet often funny portrayal of addiction.
+The movie is a terrifying, yet often funny, portrayal of addiction.
 With Trainspotting, it’s all about the atmosphere, as the flick perfectly captures the joy and misery of getting high.
 You’ll be left with a hangover, that’s for sure.

-5. No Country for Old Men
+4. No Country for Old Men

-Based on Cormac McCarthy's 2005 novel of the same name, No Country for Old Men follows a Vietnam veteran who makes the discovery of a lifetime when he stumbles upon two million dollars in the aftermath of a Texas drug deal gone bad.
+Based on Cormac McCarthy's 2005 novel of the same name, No Country for Old Men follows a Vietnam veteran who makes the discovery of a lifetime when he stumbles upon $2 million in the aftermath of a Texas drug deal gone bad.
 He decides to keep the cash, which sets off a violent chain reaction as a merciless killer starts tracking him to recover the money.

 The movie perfectly balances comedy and horror, but never goes overboard with either one.
 It’s about American violence, so you’ll need a strong stomach, but it’s also an allegory about life and the doom that eventually awaits us all.
 Fun stuff.

-Furthermore, No Country for Old Men features some amazing performances from Javier Bardem, Josh Brolin, Woody Harrelson and Tommy Lee Jones, each exquisite in their own way.
+No Country for Old Men features some amazing performances from Javier Bardem, Josh Brolin, Woody Harrelson and Tommy Lee Jones, each exquisite in their own way.
 If you like Westerns, you can’t pass on this one.

-6. Fight Club
+5. Fight Club